sarahdaehn/project-zero/README.md

 4. add value to Progress bar
 5. When Angry Birds dies pop up Gif and games ends
 6. restart the game automatically without to refresh the browser
+7. Pop up notification when Hunger, Sleepiness or Boredom is close to 10 and your AngryBird is close to die.
+8. Add sounds to the buttons
+9. Add Age also to a Progress Bar